chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - Network Attached Storage (NAS) or Object Store (S3) should be available in both data centers/regions.
 - Set up scheduled jobs to run backup and restore commands on both clusters.
 We recommend using **cron** to schedule the jobs.

-To know more about the on-premise deployment disaster recovery, visit our [Disaster Recovery Setup](/automate/ha_disaster_recovery_setup/) page.
+To know more about the aws deployment disaster recovery, visit our [Disaster Recovery Setup](/automate/ha_disaster_recovery_setup/) page.

 ## Migration